STF1998/Desk20/report/introduction.md

 ### How are we solving the problems?

-To help reduce procrastination in student populations, we are building a single-page application that allows students to use a visual aid of a glass filling up to help them work for a period of time followed by a break.
-This has been inspired by the time management method called Pomodoro Technique and the use of intervals to help students work for an interval combined with rewards of a break.
+To help reduce procrastination in student populations, we are building a single-page application that allows students to use a visual aid of a glass filling up, to help them work for a period of time,followed by a break.
+This has been inspired by the time management method called the Pomodoro Technique and the use of intervals to help students work for an interval combined with rewards of a break.
 We have decided to use a visual aid of a glass filling up so students have a visual representation of their progress and with its link to water given the key message of our web application:

-      Solving procrastination and water scarcity, one glass at a time!
+<p align = "center">Solving procrastination and water scarcity, one glass at a time!</p>

 While students are working, the google ads section will be generating revenue which will be donated to Asaqua.
 Therefore, students not only have the satisfaction of working towards a target and rewarded with a break but are also rewarded by the fact they are actually contributing and helping raise funds for an important issue in water accessibility.
 It is a win-win scenario for all parties involved.